matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 A client can obtain access tokens using the ``/login`` API.

-Note that this endpoint does `not` currently use the user-interactive authentication API.
+Note that this endpoint does `not` currently use the `User-Interactive Authentication API`_.

 For a simple username/password login, clients should submit a ``/login`` request as follows: